-- CAPSTONE Centers in Child Maltreatment Research
+- CAPSTONE Centers for Multidisciplinary Research in Child Abuse and Neglect

 These specialized multidisciplinary research centers test the efficacy and effectiveness of clinical interventions; conduct longitudinal prospective studies examining the long term effects of specific and understudied types of maltreatment including abusive head trauma, medical child abuse and neglect; examine the neurobiology of abuse and neglect and implications for health outcomes; and test the development of screening tools and clinical assessment measures for early identification and treatment of specific types of abuse and neglect to decrease morbidity and mortality and to identify potential comorbidities.

 - Collaborative Pediatric Critical Care Research Network (CPCCRN)

 This multicenter program is devoted to the investigation of the safety and efficacy of treatment management strategies used for the care of critically ill and injured children.
 The goal of the network is to develop an infrastructure to pursue well-designed collaborative clinical trials and meaningful descriptive studies in pediatric critical care medicine.
 The Network’s objective is to investigate ways to reduce morbidity and mortality in pediatric critical illness and injury, and to provide a framework for the development of the scientific basis of pediatric critical care practice.